Damien Harris Player Prop Bets for NFL Week 8 | New England vs. Los Angeles 10/31/2021

 - Against the Jets last week, Harris rushed 14 times for 106 yards (7.6 yards per carry) and scored two touchdowns.

-- In his last three games, Harris has 265 rushing yards (88.3 per game) on 46 carries with four touchdowns.
+- During his last three games, Harris has rushed for 265 yards (88.3 per game) on 46 carries with four touchdowns.

 Harris' New England Teammates